geogria/aztk/aztk/spark/models/plugins/resource_monitor/readme.md

 This plugin takes advanage of the TICK monitoring stack.
 For more information please visit the [influx data](https://www.influxdata.com/time-series-platform/) web page.

+> **IMPORTANT** All of the data is collected on the cluster's master node and will be lost once the cluster is thrown away.
+To persist data we recommend pushing to an off-cluster InfluxDB instance.
+Currently there is no supported way to persist the data from this plugin.

 ## Setup

 Update your cluster.yaml file to include the plugin as follows: